Trading Card Spotlight - William Rosa

 Do you prefer playing video games alone, against friends or online against the world and why?

-alone. being able to recreate a memory is so important. you can reread a book, re-watch a movie, replay a game. but you can’t recreate a multiplayer experience. once you play multiplayer, that experience is forever gone, and its painful to miss. single player can forever be returned to.
-Its links our adult life to our childhood.
+Alone.
+Being able to recreate a memory is so important.
+You can reread a book, re-watch a movie, replay a game, but you can’t recreate a multiplayer experience.
+Once you play multiplayer, that experience is forever gone, and it's painful to miss.
+Single player can forever be returned to.
+It links our adult life to our childhood.